hanshen95/hanshen95.github.io/_pages/about.md

 ## News and highlights
 * [Jul.
-2026] I joined the Qwen Bussiness Unit of Alibaba Inc., wher I will be working on the LLM-RL foundational algorithms.
+2026] I joined the Qwen Bussiness Unit of Alibaba Inc., where I will be working on the LLM-RL foundational algorithms.
 * [May.
 2026] One co-authored [paper](https://arxiv.org/abs/2602.11824) accepted in ICML 2026.
 * [Jan.
 2026] Our paper on entropy regularization of LLM-RL is accepted in ICLR 2026.
   * [On Entropy Control in LLM-RL Algorithms](https://arxiv.org/abs/2509.03493)